 Juan Ponce de Leon, who had sailed with Columbus, explored Florida's west coast and discovered Charlotte Harbor in 1513.
 He died from wounds received near there on his return to colonize in 1521.
 In 1528, Panfilo de Narvaez with Cabeza de Vaca aimed to colonize North America from Ponce's harbor but a storm kept them from first stopping at Havana for much needed provisions.
 Narvaez' fleet was blown into the Gulf of Mexico, leaving one ship behind.
 They found Florida several days later, but with 300 men, a critical food shortage and 42 sick horses, Narvaez was forced to land his army.

-"Taking them as guides, we started, and after walking ten or twelve leagues, came to another village... (today's Arcadia) where there was a large cultivated patch of corn nearly ready for harvest, and some that was already ripe.
+"Taking them as guides, we started, and after walking ten or twelve leagues, came to another village... (today's Arcadia, mapped below) where there was a large cultivated patch of corn nearly ready for harvest, and some that was already ripe.
 After staying there two days, we returned to the place where we had left the men... and told them... what we saw and the news the Indians had given us."

-with much difficulty, but was led to a village half-a-league away; today's Branchton.
-He found large quantities of maize close-by at today's Zephyrhills, still one of the richest agricultural areas in Florida.
+Narvaez encountered several hundred Indians while crossing the Great Swamp, but was led to a village half-a-league away.
+He found large quantities of maize approaching today's Zephyrhills, crossing some of the richest agricultural land in Florida (aerial photo below).

 Then, Vaca says, the natives told them that the land and villages inland were very poor, but that by "journeying south nine days was a town called Aute...(with) much maize, beans and pumpkins and being near the sea they had fish."
 Biedma says these Indians told many great lies about the country further inland, and, I think, Narvaez had believed them; Narvaez had no Juan Ortiz to sort them out.

-Vaca indicates, he would have encountered country exactly as he described.
+Vaca indicates, he would have encountered country exactly like he described (mapped below).
 That is, "The first day we got through those lakes and passages without seeing anyone, on the second day we came to a lake difficult of crossing... (but got through)... at the end of a league we arrived at another of the same character, but worse, as it was half a league in extent."

 was dispatched on horseback to find an escape route from that hostile